violet4/playlist_player/README.md

 <http://localhost:5173/>

+### Roadmap

+* Finish getting the basic audio listening capabilities super speedy and responsive
+* Refactor/minimize the code and delete all cruft to minimize bugs and potential stability issues
+* Episode Navigator
+* Ability to listen to other shows (XML-based RSS)
+* Bookmarks: ability to mark an arbitrary point in time in an episode and write a custom note, e.g. "the first time they mentioned a specific 0-day vulnerability on macOS"

 ## Contributing

 The best way to get things moving forward is to star the project and [create an issue](https://github.com/violet4/playlist_player/issues/new) with a feature request or bug report.